telecomcraft/homelabs/docs/labs/networks/vyos/installing-vyos-on-proxmox.md

 To enable our subnets on Linux bridges to communicate within our labs across increasingly complex network topologies, we have to add Layer 3 and 4 capabilities to our setup.
-To do this, we're going incorporate VyOS into Proxmox and serve in this capacity.
+To do this, we can incorporate VyOS into Proxmox and serve in this capacity.

 If you're not familiar with VyOS and why it's a fantastic platform to learn and